adambard/learnxinyminutes-docs/powershell.html.markdown

 # Modulo operation
 7 % 3  # => 1

-# Exponentiation requires longform or the built-in [Math] class
+# Exponentiation requires longform or the built-in [Math] class.
 [Math]::Pow(2,3)  # => 8

-# Enforce order of operations with parentheses
+# Enforce order of operations with parentheses.
 1 + 3 * 2  # => 7
 (1 + 3) * 2  # => 8